Chorus/DynamicsDocs/docs/Billing/Claims.md

 ## Submit Claims

-To submit claims, click 'Save & Submit' on any draft claim.
-The claim status will become 'Ready to Submit.'
+To submit claims, open a draft claim or select multiple draft claims on a view and click 'Save & Submit'.
+The claims will be revalidated and the status will become 'Ready to Submit' if they pass all [claim validations](../Billing/Claims.md/#claim-validations).
 All 'Ready to Submit' claims are submitted to the clearinghouse on an hourly basis.

-**Bulk Save & Submit - Coming soon!**

- Billers can select multiple Draft claims and use Save & Submit to:
-- Rerun validations in bulk
-- Move eligible claims to Ready to Submit status

 Claims that still fail validation will remain in Draft status with updated validation messages.
-To modify and resubmit a claim, see [Correcting Claims](../RCM/RCMworkflow.md/#correcting-claims)